AnasShaikh96/ttnm-cms/plan.md

 - Should have a genre attached to it and should appear on that genre listing.
 - Should be Shareable
 - Archieves.

+what tech stack am I planning to use in this project?
+- React Typescript
+- Tailwind : Preline UI
+- Express
+- MongoDb

+to be added
+- React Testing Library , Jest
+-